Originally posted on June 1st, 2022. Slight updates on Oct. 1st, 2022

-I am a 3rd to 4th Generation Japanese American/Coloradan, so I have the last three decades in and out of this state and Japan for comparison’s sake (I can also tell you what it is like to show up to Samuels Elementary with a rice ball for lunch in the 80’s).
+I am a 3rd to 4th Generation Japanese American/Coloradan, so I have the last three decades in and out of this state and Japan for comparison’s sake (I can also tell you what it is like to show up to Samuels Elementary with a rice ball for lunch in the 80’s, I think in a Black Hole lunch box).

 “If you have nothing good to say, just STFU,” which is why I held back on Colorado content and the Best Sushi in Denver list.
 Also, the late Pulitzer Prize-winning Jonathan Gould, and the LA Times food critic, had never done any negative reviews.
 He never played the whiny Yelper complaining about the comfort of the chairs.
 Instead, he focused on positively highlighting the diverse food scene in Los Angeles by promoting places like Jitlada to Roy Choi and his Kogi truck.